emiliebarnard/pokemon-in-python/index.md

 where `id` is an integer (`1` as the lowest option) and `name` is a lower-case string where spaces are replaced with `-`

 #### Examples
-The following Python code retreives JSON data for the stat named *attack* and stores it into a dictionary with the following keys:
+The following Python code retreives JSON data for the stat named <i>attack</i> and stores it into a dictionary with the following keys:
 - `affecting_moves`: a detail of moves which affect this stat positively or negatively
 - `affecting_natures`: a detail of natures which affect this stat positively or negatively
 - `characteristics`: a list of characteristics that are set on a Pokémon when its highest base stat is this stat